-As far as I am aware Husqvarna kept no records of the serial numbers of their early sewing machines so dating them is done more by machine style than anything.
+As far as I am aware Husqvarna kept no records of the serial numbers of their early sewing machines so dating them is done more by machine style more than anything.
 In fact I cannot find out any of the names of their designers either, which is a shame as there are some incredible innovative features on many Husky machines.

-In America Husqvarna joined forces with White Sewing Machine.
-The company went on to promote an excellent range of sewing machines.
+In America Husqvarna boosted sales by joining forces with White Sewing Machine.
+The company went on to promote an excellent range of sewing machines across the states.

 Today Husqvarna produce a wide range of domestic goods from fridges and microwaves to chainsaws as well as their world-renowned motorcycles (though that arm was sold off).
 Always the trendsetters, for over 50 years, Husqvarna have also been producing space age looking microwaves.

 The machines above were the last all-metal Swedish Husky machines that were built to last a lifetime, circa 1950-1960.
 Unhindered by plastics the machines are already 60 years old and still sewing like new.

 However with all its faults give me the first Husqvarna Northern Star sewing machine any day of the week, only 500 were ever made and now just a handful survive.
 I have never seen a real one!

 Husqvarna are currently VSM, Viking Sewing Machines and is still based in Huskvarna, Sweden.
 Presently they also control Singer and Pfaff machine sales.